 Hope something helps!

-See these post if you face the following issues:
+See these posts if you face the following issues:

 - Windows could not start the Windows Firewall on Local Computer